ezlifeSol/gampose/README.md

 - `stickSize`: The size of the joystick stick.
 - `anchor`: The anchor point for positioning.
 - `onDragging`: Callback for handling joystick drag events.

+### `AudioManager`

+`AudioManager` is a singleton object responsible for managing audio playback in the game.
+It handles music playback using MediaPlayer and sound effects using SoundPool.

+**Methods:**

+- `playMusic(context: Context, @RawRes resId: Int, loop: Boolean = false, volume: Float = 1f)`:Plays
+  background music from a raw resource.
+Parameters include context, resource ID, loop flag, and volume level.
+- `startMusic()`: Starts the currently loaded music if it was paused.
+- `pauseMusic()`: Pauses the currently playing music.
+- `stopMusic()`: Stops and releases the currently playing music.
+- `registerSounds

+(context: Context, @RawRes vararg resIds: Int)`: Registers sound effects from raw resources with SoundPool.

+- `playSound(@RawRes resId: Int)`: Plays a registered sound effect.
+- `releaseAll()`: Releases all resources used by MediaPlayer and SoundPool.

+### `ImageManager`

+`ImageManager` is a singleton object that manages image caching and retrieval to improve performance when loading images from assets in Jetpack Compose.

+**Methods:**

+- `getBitmap(context: Context, filePath: String): Bitmap?`: Loads a bitmap from the specified asset file path.
+- `splitSprite(context: Context, assetPath: String, col: Int, row: Int): List<Bitmap>`: Splits a sprite bitmap into multiple smaller bitmaps based on the specified number of rows and columns.

 ## Contact